 Rentals from these properties are based on agreed guaranteed annual base or the calculated variable rental based on the lessees' revenues, whichever is higher.
-In 2023 and 2022, the agreed guaranteed annual base is higher than the variable base for all properties, except for the Candanay property (see Note 16).
+In 2024 and 2023, the agreed guaranteed annual base is higher than the variable base for all properties, except for the Candanay property and Lazi property (see Note 16).